 Figure 9.
-Proposed CesrTA Operating Schedule for 2008-2011: CesrTA runs are shown in light green, Cornell High Energy Synchrotron Source (CHESS) runs are shown in blue, and machine downs are shown in gray.
+Proposed CesrTA Operating Schedule for 2008-2010: CesrTA runs are shown in light green, Cornell High Energy Synchrotron Source (CHESS) runs are shown in blue, and machine downs are shown in gray.
 The end of CESR-c/CLEO-c operations is March 31, 2008.
-During the CesrTA period, CHESS will be providing an average of 120 running days for their users per year.
+During the CesrTA period, CHESS runs will continue for synchrotron light users (contingent on funding).